practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 2026-01-31: work in progress

-- Wasmtime for compiling to "compiled wasm" (~.cwasm) files?
+- Standard ML to Wasm?
 - ReScript??
 TBD

 # From "back-end" to "front-end" programming languages